teufel0369/Machine-Learning-PLA/README.md

-# Machine-Learning Perceptron Learning Algorithm Tutorial
+# Perceptron Learning Algorithm Tutorial

 The basis of the Perceptron Learning Algorithm (PLA), and binary classification for that matter, revolves around the idea that there is no assumption on how past (the training data) is related to the future (the test data), then prediction is impossible.